unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 A reference to [Uno.Toolkit.Skia.WinUI](https://www.nuget.org/packages/Uno.Toolkit.Skia.WinUI) package must be added to your Uno app so you can access `ShadowContainer` class and its features.

 ## Remarks
-Currently, the control simply mimic the shape of its content by size and by corner radius.
+Currently, the control simply mimics the shape of its content by size and by corner radius.
 Complicated shapes, such as text or pictures with alpha, are not yet supported.

 ### XAML
 ```xml